I close my eyes and listen to the waves crashing.

-So many memories of the water: both happy and sad, beginnings and endings, but all muted by the sound of the waves, softening the emotions and reminding me that new beginnings are always possible.
+So many memories of the water: both happy and sad, beginnings and endings, but all muted by the sound of the waves, softening the emotions and reminding me that nothing ever really stays the same and new beginnings are always possible.

 Click if you want to find out more about Pour Your Heart Out.
 Remember, it’s about what you want to pour out: it’s personal, so there isn’t an assigned topic.
 It’s also about being supportive of others who are sharing: so visit other linkers and be kind with your comments.
-Please add the button from the sidebar or add a text link to your post if you are joining in.
+Linking up?
+Please visit at least two of the linkers and show them some support in the form of a comment or a share!